adrianhinds/sba5_/README.md

 # sba5_
 This express server application was created using Node and Express.
 It also uses a Restful Api.
-This application uses Express middleware and it uses a template engine.The API interacts through html forms.
+This application uses Express middleware and it uses a template engine.The API interacts through html forms.This application is about cars and the different modules of cars.